mddazure/subnet-peering/README.md

 Think of micro-segmentation: only the front-end of a multi-tier application must be exposed and accessible from outside the VNET, with the application- and database tiers ideally remaining isolated.
 Network Security Groups are now used to achieve isolation; they can block access to the internal tiers from sources outside of the vnet's ip range, or the front-end subnet.

-Another scenario is IP address space exhaustion: private ip space becomes a scarce resource in many companies.
-There may not be not free space enough available to assign each vnet a unique, routable, segment large enough to accomodate all resources hosted in each vnet.
+Another scenario is IP address space exhaustion: private ip space is a scarce resource in many companies.
+There may not be enough free space available to assign each vnet a unique, routable, segment large enough to accomodate all resources hosted in each vnet.
 Again, there may not be a need for all resources to have a routable ip address as they do not need to be accessible from outside the vnet.

 ## The Solution: Subnet Peering
 The above scenario's could be solved for if it were possible to selectively share a vnet's address range across a peering.